TheStig294/100-more-randomats-pack-1/README.md

 Spawns a bucket somewhere on the map that kills anyone it touches...\
 \
 _ttt_randomat_bucket_ - Default: 1 - Whether this randomat is enabled

+## Trigger Happy

+Whenever you shoot, everyone else does too!\
+\
+_ttt_randomat_triggerhappy_ - Default: 1 - Whether this randomat is enabled\
+\
+Idea from Wolvinof on YouTube.

+## Triggered

+Applies a red screen effect, shakes the screen and plays a loud sound when someone dies\
+\
+_ttt_randomat_triggered_ - Default: 1 - Whether this randomat is enabled

 ## Unbelievable Guilt